The name and title of the Son of God from the time of his anointing while on earth.

 Time Place Event

-temple to Zechariah
+Jerusalem to Zechariah

 c.
 2 B.C.E.
-Nazareth; Birth of Jesus foretold to Mary, who
+Nazareth; Birth of Jesus foretold to Mary,

-Judea visits Elizabeth
+Judea who visits Elizabeth

-hill his desert life
+hill desert life (later)

 Near Angel announces good news; shepherds